 This results in drought stress and causes the roots, with no access to water to shrivel in size and die back.
 If their are fewer healthy roots then there is less water and nutrients drawn up which results in the leaves drooping and turning yellow.

-Orchids should be watered once a week in Spring and Summer with a generous soak, so that excess water trickles from the base of the pot and watered once every 7-10 days in Fall and Winter when the plants growth slows down in response to fewer hours of light.
+Orchids should be watered once a week in Spring and Summer with a generous soak so that excess water trickles from the base of the pot and watered once every 7-10 days in Fall and Winter when the plant’s growth slows down in response to fewer hours of light.

-If you are watering your orchids less often then once every 7 days then your orchid is underwatered and this is the cause of the orchid leaves turning yellow and the plant dying back.
+If you are watering your orchids less often than once every 7 days then your orchid is underwatered and this is the cause of the orchid leaves turning yellow and the plant dying back.

 (Read my article, how often to water orchids).

-How to Save Underwatered, Drooping and Yellowing Orchids
+How to Save Underwatered, Drooping, and Yellowing Orchids

 - Underwatered roots tend to shrivel up as the plant uses its stored moisture reserves.
 This means that unhealthy shriveled roots can revive if they are watered with a really good soak.
-Once the orchids roots can uptake water they can replenish their moisture reserves and return to a plump texture.
+Once the orchid’s roots can uptake water they can replenish their moisture reserves and return to a plump texture.

-- Misting your orchid emulates the higher levels of humidity of the orchids native tropical forest environment which helps to reduce water loss (transpiration) from the leaves to help alleviate drought stress.
+- Misting your orchid emulates the higher levels of humidity of the orchid’s native tropical forest environment which helps to reduce water loss (transpiration) from the leaves to help alleviate drought stress.

-- Ensure that your orchid is a a room that is consistently in the temperature range of 55°F (12°C) at night and a maximum daytime temperature of 75°F (23°C) as excess heat from indoors heating can increase the rate of evaporation from the soil and increase water loss from the leaves and exacerbate the drought stress for your orchid.
+- Ensure that your orchid is a a room that is consistently in the temperature range of 55°F (12°C) at night and a maximum daytime temperature of 75°F (23°C) as excess heat from indoor heating can increase the rate of evaporation from the soil and increase water loss from the leaves and exacerbate the drought stress for your orchid.

-With the right care the orchid can be saved.
-However the leaves that have turned yellow may drop off depending on the severity of the drought stress and some of the roots may not revive.
+With the right care, the orchid can be saved.
+However, the leaves that have turned yellow may drop off depending on the severity of the drought stress and some of the roots may not revive.

 Ideally cut away any dead roots if possible with a pair of sharp, sterile scissors if they are accessible.

-However if they are deep in the orchid pot it is often better to leave it as roots that die from underwatering are not diseased (as may be the case with overwatered orchid roots) but rather have shriveled and died due to drought stress.
+However, if they are deep in the orchid pot it is often better to leave it as roots that die from underwatering are not diseased (as may be the case with overwatered orchid roots) but rather have shriveled and died due to drought stress.

 This way you do not have to disturb the healthy remaining roots too significantly, so the plant has a better chance of recovery.

-The orchid should show signs of new growth in the following weeks or if it is in Fall or Winter, by the following Spring time.
+In my experience, the orchid should show signs of new growth in the following weeks or if it is in Fall or Winter, by the following Spring time.

-(Read my article, how to tell if an orchid is over or under watered).
+(Read my article, how to tell if an orchid is over or underwatered).